syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/internationalization.md

 ---
 layout: post
-title: Globalization in ##Platform_Name## Component
+title: Globalization in ##Platform_Name## Control
-description: Learn here all about Globalization in Syncfusion ##Platform_Name## component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Globalization in Syncfusion ##Platform_Name## control of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Globalization
 publishingplatform: ##Platform_Name##